I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "You come from the top, I'll come from below.
-This way, if we break through, I'll end up ruining the hovercraft too and you'll end up on bucket-head's…well, bucket-head," Shego answered.
+This way, if we break through, I'll end up ruining the hovercraft, too, and you'll end up on bucket-head's… well, bucket-head," Shego answered.

 With that semi-plan in hand, they rushed out again.
 Cali went for the high ground, leaping onto a light post before climbing to the second story of a building.
-Dementor turned his machine to her, figuring that he would stun her and get out of here before things got even worse.
+Dementor turned his machine to her, figuring he would stun her and get out of here before things got even worse.

 Cali avoided the lasers and then pounced, like a lion on an antelope.
-Dementor took aim again, thinking that he had her since she could not dodge in the air when suddenly the craft rocked violently.
+Dementor took aim again, thinking he had her since she could not dodge in the air when suddenly the craft rocked violently.
 He was knocked back as the ship was pushed up and then Cali landed on it, shoving it back down as her large hands impacted the top of the shield.

 "Damn it, Cali, your fat ass is bringing the thing down!"
 Shego teased, grunting as she pressed back, even though she was going down.

 "I'm not fat!
 If you keep saying that, I'm gonna tell Kimmie!"
 Cali whined, pushing down harder on the craft.